suncoast-devs/handbook/lessons/cs-api-servers/reading/00-intro.md

 ![](./assets/hello-world-get.png)

 If we peek at the `Header` tab you will see the `Content-Type` is `text/plain`.
-This is because our API method is just returning a simple string, which dotnet will represent as `text/plain`.
+This is because our API method is just returning a simple string, which .NET will represent as `text/plain`.

 ## Making our response more dynamic.